Personal Suffering Shame: Berachot 12b; Megillah 25b

 Gd says He can't look at a wicked person, and yet He is always waiting for the wicked to return: Shabbat 104a

-Proof of Successful Repentance: Yuma 86b
+Proof of Successful Repentance: Yoma 86b

 People who successfully repent can take pride in having their older age compensate for the errors of their youth: Succah 53a

-Repentance brings the Redemption: Yuma 86b
+Repentance brings the Redemption: Yoma 86b

-Repentance brings physcial rejuvenation: Yuma 86a
+Repentance brings physical rejuvenation: Yoma 86a

 Repentance is more effective than [100 sets of] Whippings: Berachot 7a

-Repentance Extends Life: Yuma 86b
+Repentance Extends Life: Yoma 86b

 Repentance is Preferable to the punishment of the Wicked: Berachot 10a